Nucleolaria granulata

 Nucleolaria granulata, common name the granulated cowry, is a species of sea snail, a cowry, a marine gastropod mollusk in the family Cypraeidae, the cowries.

 Description

-The shell of this quite uncommon cowry reaches on average 22–28 mm of length, with a maximum size of 49 mm and a minimum size of 15 mm.
-The shape of the shells is wide oval and appears flattened.
-The dorsum surface is rough, with a deep longitudinal line in the middle and many protuberances of various sizes, each other connected by thin ribs.
-The aperture is narrow and the outer and inner lips have fine teeth.
-The base is wide and the teeth are extended to cross the entire base as ribs on both sides.
-In the living cowries the mantle is pinkish or reddish, with well-developed papillae, which serve to camouflage these mollusks against the seabed.
+The shell of this quite uncommon cowry reaches on average 22–28 mm in length, with a maximum size of 49 mm and a minimum size of 15 mm.
+The shape of the shells is a wide oval, and it appears flattened.
+The dorsum surface is rough, with a deep longitudinal line in the middle and many protuberances of various sizes, each connected by thin ribs.
+The aperture is narrow, and the outer and inner lips have fine teeth.
+The base is wide, and the teeth are extended to cross the entire base as ribs on both sides.
+In the living cowries, the mantle is pinkish or reddish, with well-developed papillae, which serve to camouflage these mollusks against the seabed.